bugthesystem/agentjail/packages/sdk-node/README.md

 pointing at the phantom proxy; the proxy swaps the phantom for the real key at request time.

+Tenancy is handled server-side from your API key — there's nothing to thread through the SDK.
+Key format on the server:
+`token@tenant:role` (see the [root README](../../README.md#tenancy)).
+Credentials, sessions, workspaces, snapshots, and the jail ledger are all scoped to the key's tenant automatically.
+Admins targeting a specific tenant use the control plane directly via `?tenant=<id>` query params — not yet exposed through the SDK.

 ```ts
 import { Agentjail } from "@agentjail/sdk";